 For that reason, more often than not, I leave the skin on potatoes whenever I cook.
-As a result, I always wash my potatoes with a brush first, before I cut them.
-Then, after I cut the potatoes, into equal-sized pieces, I put them in a colander and wash the potatoes a second time to ensure all the dirt has been removed.
+As a result, I always wash my potatoes with a brush first before I cut them.
+Then, after I cut the potatoes into equal-sized pieces, I put them in a colander and washed the potatoes a second time to remove all the dirt.

-Cooked potatoes with skin, for example, have many vitamins and minerals, such as vitamin B6, potassium and vitamin C. Additionally, potatoes are high in fiber and very low in fat.
+Cooked potatoes with skin, for example, possess many vitamins and minerals, such as vitamin B6, potassium, and vitamin C. Additionally, potatoes are high in fiber and very low in fat.

-Similar to green onions and other members of the onion family, leeks are a vegetable with white flesh and leafy green tops.
-In fact, leeks look just like green onions but on steroids.
+Like green onions and other onion family members, leeks are a vegetable with white flesh and leafy green tops.
+Leeks look just like green onions but on steroids.
 They look like giant green onions.
-Also like green onions, leeks have a mild taste and when cooked properly, leeks enhance the tastes of other vegetables used in a vegan potato leek soup, for instance.

 COOKING THE POTATO LEEK SOUP IN LAYERS AND STAGES HELPS BRING OUT THE SAVORY FLAVORS

-Next, I uncover the potato leek soup, add another 4 cups of vegetable broth, and bring to a boil a second time.
-This time, however, I leave the cover off, reduce again to simmer, and cook another 20 minutes.
+Next, I uncover the vegan potato leek soup, add another 4 cups of vegetable broth, and bring it to a boil a second time.
+However, this time, I leave the cover off, reduce it again to simmer, and cook another 20 minutes.

-Then, you get to choose if you want to blend all the vegan potato leek soup, or you want to blend half the soup and leave the rest thick and chunky.
+Then, you get to choose if you want to blend the entire vegan potato leek soup recipe or blend half the soup and leave the rest thick and chunky.
 In my opinion, thick and chunky with a creamy base is the way to go.

 So, I only remove half the soup, place it in my Nutri-bullet blender, and blend until smooth.

-When you take a bite of Savory Herb Creamy Potato Leek Soup, you feel like you are cheating and eating a thick, savory and fattening soup.
-In reality, you are eating vegetables and only vegetables.
-Oh, and my secret ingredient, is a little dash of cayenne pepper to get it a little added heat.
+When you take a bite of vegan potato leek soup, you feel like you are cheating and eating a thick, savory, and fattening soup.
+But, in reality, you are eating vegetables and only vegetables.
+My secret ingredient is a little dash of cayenne pepper to get it a little added heat.

-This recipe makes 6 servings; I make it on the weekend, and it heats up well to take to work.
-Furthermore, you can freeze this soup as well.
-Just make sure you thaw it prior to reheating.
+This recipe makes 6 servings; I make it on the weekend, and it heats up nicely to take to work.
+Furthermore, this soup recipe freezes well.
+Just make sure you thaw it before reheating.

-You won’t believe it is made with all veggies!
-Try it; you’ll love it.
+You won’t believe this vegan leek potato recipe is made with all veggies!
+But, try it; you’ll love it.